DoubleCloudInc/vim-rest-api/README.md

 ## Is it related to VMware vSphere REST APIs?
 No, but it's related to the offical vSphere APIs which is defined as SOAP service - the DoubleCloud REST APIs shares the same object model of the vSphere APIs, and adds much more features on scalability and usability.

+## Do I have to switch from vijava to this REST APIs?
+You don't have to.
+Both SOAP and REST work well.
+If you have more than one vCenter or ESXi to manage, using this REST APIs will make life easier due to its built-in support.